 In some ways, Amazon has been making more headlines for their renowned fulfillment network over the marketplace itself.
 They continue to innovate to ensure packages end up on doorsteps as quickly as possible.

-You might be asking yourself, “Should I be using FBA?”
+As an Amazon seller, you might be asking yourself, “Should I be using FBA?”

-In simple terms, FBA works like this: you sell it, then Amazon ships it.
+To keep it simple, FBA works like this: you sell it, then Amazon ships it.

 - After Amazon receives your inventory, you can monitor it through their tracking system.